Advertisement

 Taking care of your bones now can reduce your risk of fractures later on.

-More than 43 percent of people over the age of 50 have low bone mass, which can lead to to osteoporosis, a condition that involves a weakening of bone structure and strength.
+In the United States, more than 4 in 10 people ages 50 or older have low bone mass.
+This can lead to osteoporosis, a condition that causes bone to become weaker and more fragile.
 Having osteoporosis increases the risk of fractures, which can be painful and debilitating.

 But bone health isn't a concern only for older people.
 In fact, it's something you should bear in mind throughout your life.